eclipse/repairnator/README.md

 # Repairnator: a program repair bot for continuous integration

 Repairnator is a software development bot that automatically repairs build failures on Travis CI.
-It scans failing Travis builds, tries to locally reproduce the failing build die to test failures and tries to repair it with a program repair tool (eg Nopol or Astor).
+It scans failing Travis builds, tries to locally reproduce the failing build due to test failures and tries to repair it with program repair tools (e.g. Nopol and Astor).

 See [How to Design a Program Repair Bot?
 Insights from the Repairnator Project](https://hal.archives-ouvertes.fr/hal-01691496/document) (Simon Urli, Zhongxing Yu, Lionel Seinturier, Martin Monperrus).
 In Proceedings of 40th International Conference on Software Engineering, Track Software Engineering in Practice (SEIP), 2018.